Teacher Says Student Told Him She Would Rather Receive A Zero On Her Final Assignment Than Give A Presentation

 A student told the teacher she would rather receive a zero on her final than have to present it to their class.

-He was particularly taken aback after the student, who had a 95% in his class, completed the prep work of the assignment thoroughly and efficiently but refused to present.
+He was particularly taken aback when the student, who had a 95% in his class, completed the assignment's prep work thoroughly and efficiently but refused to present.

 The student tried to get out of presenting by leaving during her final period and agreeing to bump her grade down significantly.